Coteaux Lyonnais L’Arlequin

 Vinification

-All the reds are made with whole cluste, native yeast and no added sulfur, but the rest of the vinification changes based on Nayrand's intuitive feeling at each harvest to make the best wine possible from that year's grapes.
-Sauvage is pressed with a small vertical basket press.
+All of Baptiste's reds are made with whole cluster and native yeast fermentation with no added sulfur, but the rest of the vinification changes based on Nayrand's intuitive feeling at each harvest to make the best wine possible from that year's grapes.
+This wine was vinified entirely in fiberglass tanks.

 Harvest typeHand Harvested